UW-Madison-DSI/Covid19-Wastewater-Analysis/README.md

 <h3 align="center"> Wisconsin Department of Health Services <a href="https://www.dhs.wisconsin.gov">(DHS)</a> </h3>
 <h3 align="center"> Wisconsin State Laboratory of Hygiene <a href="https://www.slh.wisc.edu">(SLH)</a> </h3>

-Welcome, we conduct advanced analysis of Wisconsin's COVID-19 wastewater data.
-In collaboration with the SLH and the DHS, we leverage our expertise and our proprietary R package, [DSIWastewater](https://github.com/AFIDSI/DSIWastewater), to uncover valuable insights.
+Welcome; we conduct advanced analysis of Wisconsin's COVID-19 wastewater data.
+Collaborating with the SLH and the DHS, we leverage our expertise and our proprietary R package, [DSIWastewater](https://github.com/AFIDSI/DSIWastewater), to uncover valuable insights.
 Our analyses provide crucial information for policymakers, public health officials, and researchers working to understand COVID-19 transmission and implement effective interventions.
 Explore our repository to learn more about our research and methodologies.
 Together, we contribute to a healthier and safer future for Wisconsin and beyond.